Frequently Asked Questions

 • Are social media communications, such as tweets, a reportable lobbying activity?

-If an in-house lobbyist or consultant lobbyist tweets directly at a senior public office holder, they are communicating with the senior public office holder.
-If the tweet is an attempt to influence any of the matters set out in the definition of “lobby”, the communication needs to be reported as a lobbying activity.
+A social media communication or post directed at a public office holder is likely a lobbying activity if the content of the post is an attempt to influence any of the matters set out in the definition of “lobby”.
+For example, if an in-house lobbyist or consultant lobbyist tags a senior public office holder in a post, they are communicating with the senior public office holder.
+If the post is an attempt to influence any of the matters set out in the definition of “lobby”, the communication needs to be reported as a Lobbying Activity Report.

-Your organization (or you as a consultant lobbyist) would complete a separate Lobbying Activity Report for each tweet directed at a senior public office holder, as it is a separate communication.
+Your organization (or you as a consultant lobbyist) would complete a separate Lobbying Activity Report for each post or re-post directed at a senior public office holder, as it is a separate communication.

-Tweets from the "organizational" twitter account that are directed at a senior public office holder should be reported as a lobbying activity of the Designated Filer (or of the most senior lobbyist if the designated filer is not an in-house lobbyist).
+Posts or re-posts from the "organizational" account that are directed at a senior public office holder should be reported as a lobbying activity of the Designated Filer (or of the most senior lobbyist if the designated filer is not an in-house lobbyist).

 • If we organize a grass-roots lobbying effort, do we need to report that as a lobbying activity?